Written by Greg Ellifritz

 Kahayatle (Apocalypsis Book 1) by Elle Casey

-I recognize that this is a short list, but there just aren’t that many books out there that are both useful and entertaining without leading to depression!
-As I find more, I will update the page.
-If you have any good suggestions for me, send me an email!
+I recognize that this isn’t a massive book list.
+There just aren’t that many books out there in the survivalist genre that are both useful and entertaining.
+As I find more of these kind of books, I will update the page.